regnarg/bc/text/changedet.md

 watch list.
 This watch descriptor is then returned with events concerning this inode.
 In case of directory-changing events (creations, renames and unlinks), a basename of the affected file is returned alongside the watch descriptor of the directory.
-We can simply keep a mapping from watch tables to IIDs or some other kind of internal identifiers.
+We can simply keep a mapping from watch descriptors to IIDs or some other kind of internal identifiers.
 This also gives us access to the file handle if a race-free access to the affected inode is necessary.